isaacnmm/pestpolicy-hugo2XX/content/posts/carpenter-ants-vs-fire-ants/index.md

 You can identify Fire ants quickly from the dull red color in their body - but this color may vary from reddish black or reddish-brown. - On their anatomy, you'll also notice a stinger on the fire ants.
 In sunny places, the fire ants will create some noticeablesoil mounds - The soil mounds could be as big as 61 centimeters wide and 18 centimeters tall - or they may be shaped like a dome.

 Fire ants will have less activity in the bot sunny times; they also evade shades and darkness - and thus you'll mainly find them in open lawns and fields.
-These ants are [considered aggressive](http://fireant.tamu. edu/materials/fact-sheets/) and they'll mainly feed on dead animals and living insects.
+These ants are [considered aggressive](http://fireant.tamu.edu/materials/fact-sheets/)and they'll mainly feed on dead animals and living insects.
 But when they get into their house, the fire ants will invade sweet foods and fats.

 - **In brief, we can easily know fire ants from the size and shape of the mounds, and the type of bites they cause.
 Also, fire ants are seen to be very aggressive compared to other ant species. ** The worker fire ants will bite humans using their chewing mouthparts while also injecting some poison using the stingers that'll cause a tingling or painful feeling.